vvscode/docs/docs/conversation/conversation-channel-support.md

 }
 ```

-- and one with message you've just sent
+- and one with the message you've just sent

 ```json
 {